EoghyUnscripted/Django-Resume-Builder/README.md

 11) Optional: Lastly, add add your reference links -- This section is optional, but can include social links, Github repository, portfolio links, etc

+12) Optional: Once the Resume is completed, you can create a resume -- This section is optional and depends on you if you want to add a cover letter for the resume.
+If you do, you need to link the cover letter to the resume, and also set the cover letter in the Resume object to link

 Thank you, again for checking out my work.
 If you have questions, concerns, or suggestions, please reach out to me!

+v2.0

+Version 2.0 is coming soon and will include additional elements such as a new resume format, possible color options for text design, and potentially a more modern design option.

+With this version I plan to attempt to create a "Resume" object model with a Title field so that users can use this as the reference object for the resume elements (Name, profile, employement, etc).
+I will then add both the resume and cover letter references to the "Application" object.

+This change will help to reduce confusion in the hierarchy and allow me to develop a front-end that will automatically link the elements to their respective resume and cover letters without user input.
+This may not become a viable option, depending on how the GUI needs to function for the users.

+Ideally, the GUI will make the steps above more self-explanatory to users so that the general, non-technical individual can figure out how to build their resume and cover letters without needing to go through the django-admin portal.